avaneev/prvhash/README.md

 <img src="img/proof_math_is_engineered_orn15.png" width="300"><img src="img/proof_math_is_engineered_chess16.png" width="300">

-### Christmas Tree ###
+### Christmas Trees (Pixel Art) ###

-Much larger `PH_HASH_COUNT` values create triangular structures which are non-repeating, but all have a similar build-up consisting of rhombic (tree-like) patterns.
+Much larger `PH_HASH_COUNT` values produce triangular structures which are non-repeating, but all have a similar build-up consisting of rhombic patterns within tree-like structures.
 The `proof_christmas_tree.c` program extracts such images into a vertical ASCII-art HTML.
 It uses the same underlying 1-bit PRVHASH code, but with "pixel art" decoding method.

 Here is an example image with `PH_HASH_COUNT=342`, converted to PNG: